-Teaching practice will comprise a minimum number of full class teaching hours under conditions laid down by the Education Department.
-Students arrange their own teaching practice with the assistance of the Education Department and in accordance with a number of strict conditions.
+Teaching practice will comprise a minimum number of full class teaching hours under conditions laid down by the School of Education & Lifelong Learning.
+Students arrange their own teaching practice with the assistance of the School of Education & Lifelong Learning and in accordance with a number of strict conditions.
 Teaching practice cannot begin before the start of the Hilary term and candidates who are also Higher Diploma in Education students will normally be required to do teaching practice in the summer months following completion of the Higher Diploma in Education course and prior to the Certificate examinations in September.